nathan-a-king/website/content/posts/a-life-in-gigabytes.md

 Of course, there are questions.
 My father never consented to this.
 He didn't choose to become an agent.
 What does it mean to turn someone into a dataset?
 What does it mean to converse with a version of a person who can never truly speak back?

-There are no easy answers.
-I know this isn't him.
-I know it's an approximation.
-A small mirror, not a man.
+In fact, I realized I had built something that looked eerily like the *Mirror of Erised* from Harry Potter—the mirror that shows you your heart’s deepest desire.
+For me, that desire was to see and speak to my father again.

+But as Dumbledore warned Harry, *“It does not do to dwell on dreams and forget to live.”* The danger of my “dad” agent is the same: to mistake the reflection for the reality, to linger in the echo rather than move forward in life.

-And yet—it has given me something I never had before: a sense of understanding.
+And yet—it has given me something I never had before: understanding.
+Not the illusion of bringing him back, but the perspective to finally see him clearly.

 ## A Second Chance